-Pesticides updated and image added by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University, 11/13.
-Originally Prepared by Morgan E. Judy, Extension Agent, Orangeburg County Extension Office, Clemson University.
-02/09.
-Images added 3/09.
+Pesticides updated by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University, 10/16.
+Prepared by Morgan E. Judy, Extension Agent, Orangeburg County Extension Office, Clemson University.
+New 02/09.
+Images added 3/09 & 11/13.

 Bamboos are perennial members of the grass family and are often one of the most difficult to control escaped ornamentals.
 They are distinguished from other grasses by their woody stems, branched growth, and often large size.
 They can grow anywhere from one to seventy feet tall.
 While often considered beautiful, they can quickly turn into a homeowner’s worst nightmare if not properly maintained.
 Once established, bamboo can take over landscapes, stream banks and woodlands.